Last Updated on

 1. Elements of Keyword Optimization:

 - Keyword Density: In SEO, keyword density is the measurement in percentage of the number of times a particular keyword or phrase appears compared to the total number of words in a page.
 It’s also an indicator whether your page is relevant to the targeted keyword.
-I would recommend SEOCentro, which is a good tool to analyze keyword density.
+Yoast SEO plugin can help analyze keyword density.

 - Related Keywords: Related keywords are keywords of industries and markets that are closely or somehow related to your niche.
 It’s using related, but less obvious keywords to bring targeted, conversion-friendly traffic.
 LSI is smart enough to see ‘coffee filters’ is somehow closely related to tea and accessories for brewing.
 LSI Graph is a good tool to find LSI keywords.